Why You Must Visit Buffalo, New York

 The Garden of Jim Charlier is part of Buffalo’s Garden Walk.
 Photo by Susan Lanier-Graham

 One of the best ways to see the gorgeous private gardens is during the annual summer Garden Walk.
 During one weekend in July, Buffalo hosts the largest private garden walk in the U.S. During the month, more than 400 homeowners open their garden gates and invite the public to smell the flowers.
-I visited during June, so I wasn’t there for Garden Walk, but I did take part in the Tours of Open Gardens.
+I visited during June, so I wasn’t there for the Garden Walk but took part in the Tours of Open Gardens.
 That is a four-week event in July.
 Nearly 100 outstanding gardens are open four times during the month.

 Tours of Open Gardens

-I discovered so many amazing gardens.
-One of my favorite spots was the little garden shed in the backyard of Jim Charlier’s home.
-Jim is the Vice-President of Gardens Buffalo New York, and keeps his yard open for the Tour of Open Gardens in July.
+I discovered so many fantastic gardens.
+One of my favorite spots was the little garden shed in Jim Charlier’s backyard.
+Jim is the Vice President of Gardens Buffalo, New York, and keeps his yard open for the Tour of Open Gardens each July.

 My favorite spot on the tour was the garden shed in Jim Charlier's garden.
 Photo by Susan Lanier-Graham